abidlabs/resources-for-muslim-parents/README.md

 * **[Parenting Matters](https://online.alkauthar.org/courses/parenting-matters/)**: a short light-hearted set of videos that covers the Islamic duties of a parent as well as useful tips for raising children

 Buy:
+* [3-in-1 Baby Stroller with Car Seat](https://www.target.com/p/graco-modes-pramette-travel-system-with-snugride-infant-car-seat-britton/-/A-77407532#lnk=sametab): the fact that the car seat detaches from the stroller and attaches to the base is almost a necessity!

 *Tip*: it's never too early to start praying for your child.
 In this du'a, we ask for a united family unit that has a good influence on others: *Rabbanaa hab lanaa min azwaajina wa zurriyaatina qurrata a'yun.
 Waj'alnaa lil muttaqeena imaamaa.* Our Lord!
 Grant unto us spouses and offspring who will be the comfort of our eyes, and make us leaders of the righteous.